Dotneteer/kliveide/docs/_posts/documents/2021-01-01-language-structure.md

 ZX Spectrum has a character set with special control characters such as AT, INK, PAPER, and so on.

-The __SpectNetIde__ assembler allows you to define them with special escape sequences:
+The __SpectNetIDE__ assembler allows you to define them with special escape sequences:

 Escape | Code | Character
 -------|------|----------